 FAQs

 We are a non-profit Christian ministry.
-We are independent formally of the University but hope to have a close relationship with the University.
+We are not affiliated formally to the University but hope to have a close relationship with the University.
+We hope to support and extend Christian ministry to Wake's students, faculty, staff, and broader university community.

 No. We exist to support and extend the work of campus ministries.
 We are not a campus fellowship group like RUF or AIA.
 Traditionally, these groups through a combination of pastoral care, weekly worship, and small groups are the primary source of Christian formation for college students.
 We hope to be a hub that strengthens those ministries by providing a beautiful space to meet with students, a library, and practical support.
 And, we hope to extend the work of campus ministries by providing elective theological or biblical short-courses and conversations about vocation or “faith and work.”
 We hope to be the catalyst for larger “Veritas Forum-like” events at Wake which are co-hosted by campus ministries.